132nd-etcher/docs/Multiplayer instructions/index.md

 In the 132nd Virtual Wing, the Mi-8 is used as a CSAR plattform that can pick-up downed pilots.
 The procedure to be able to be picked up is explained here:

-# WHAT TO DO WHEN EJECTED
+# What to do when ejected
  1. Initial call will be on UHF GUARD (243.000).
 This can be a mayday call from the pilot in trouble or a call by another flight member.
  2. The flight lead is responsible for passing on as much details about their downed pilot's position to AWACS.
  3. Downed pilot can also communicate with AWACS (see below)